Daniel-Cervera/Daniel-Cervera/README.md

 <h2 align="left">Hi 👋!
-My name is Daniel Cervera im Cybersecurity Engenier<br><br>Im work in Ogum my role is System Administrator, at same time im a junior developer with a few curses.</h2>
+My name is Daniel Cervera im Cybersecurity Engenier<br><br>Im work in Ogum my role is System Administrator, at same time im a junior developer with a few curses, this are a few of tecnologies im work in my day, i count with a solid experience in terminal, my main system since 3 years ago is Linux Ubuntu 22.04 lts version.</h2>

 ###